Jineshbansal/futures_on_chain/README.md

 # Futures on Chain

 Futures on Chain is a decentralized futures trading platform built on top of the Aptos Blockchain.
-It has both a DEX (Decentralized Exchange) and a Futures Trading Platform built into it.
-The repository consists of a Frontend Website to interact with the contract using the browser wallet Petra, a python CLI program for interacting with the contract and 2 public API for fetching real time data and order placing.
+It has both a DEX (Decentralized Exchange) for the underlying commodity and a Futures Trading Platform built into it.
+The repository consists of a Frontend Website to interact with the contract using the browser wallet, two APIs for real time market data and order placing.

 ## Table of Contents